Chase d'Arnaud, Outfield, Boston Red Sox

 d'Arnaud signed a minor league contract with the Philadelphia Phillies in November, 2014.
 He played in 11 games with the Phillies and 120 games in the minors in 2015.

-On November 5, 2015, d'Arnaud signed with the Braves.
+On November 5, 2015, d'Arnaud signed with the Atlanta Braves.
 He finished the 2016 season with 57 hits, 14 doubles, and a .245 batting average in 84 games.
 Defensively, he played 10 games at second base, 19 games at third base, 21 games at shortstop, 8 games in left field, 4 games in center field, and 1 game in right field.

 The Braves designated d'Arnaud for assignment on April 25, 2017.
+He was claimed off waivers by the Red Sox on April 27th.

 d'Arnaud is the older brother of Mets' catcher Travis d'Arnaud.